 It was a long hard year but I’m proud to say that I fulfilled my main goal of 2018 and that was to move forward.
 Last year; 2018, marked thirteen years since I was held up and then diagnosed with post-traumatic stress disorder (PTSD) and considering that thirteen is one of my lucky numbers I decided to make it the year to make a significant change in my life.

-…I’m not really sure why, but I believe it was easier for certain people to turn their backs on me instead of asking questions and losing multiple people, instead of just losing me, but I’m only speculating.
+…I’m not really sure why, but I believe it was easier for certain people to turn their backs on me instead of drawing attention to themselves by asking questions and losing multiple people, instead of just losing me, but I’m only speculating.

 The good thing that’s come from all of it, and the reason I’m sharing it, is that I succeeded in moving forward.
 I remained strong this past year and when I was asked to defend myself and my mental illness, for the umpteenth time, I said no. I didn’t falter; not once, even though the year ended with hate mail from three people I care deeply about.